 What is the goal of Geeky Explorer?

-It defines myself as a traveler, because I like efficiency in every little things I do and travel is no exception.
+It guess it defines myself as a traveler.
+I like efficiency in every little things I do and travel is no exception.
 I believe an extra pressure on my resources of time and money is beneficial.
 It allows me to make better choices while I am abroad and overall improve my travel experience.

 Nothing is more rewarding to me than trying to survive with a tight budget in an expensive destination like Stockholm, figure out the best value-for-money hacks possible in hotels or study the best itinerary possible to explore Croatia.
 Each new place I go is like a giant puzzle waiting to be solved.
 For me that’s the ultimate beauty of travel.

 Do you write all the articles here or do you accept sponsored posts?

 While it’s appealing to outsource the draining task of writing articles with 4,000 words, I prefer to create the content myself.

 Do you make money out of Geeky Explorer?
 How?

 Yes.
 I earn money from Geeky Explorer through affiliate links and partnerships with travel products and services (these are always disclosed).

 That said, all content is FREE for you and you don’t pay extra for the services and products I recommend.
 I’ve forbidden all types of annoying pop-ups and you don’t even have to sign-up to any spammy newsletters to get “expert e-books”.
 Nope, just freely available content.